Martin-Zeithaml/medium/KeySequences.md

   ]
 }
 ```
-The `title` is visible on the Key Sequences bar and for the `description`, and there is hover help for that menu item whereby `SYSIBM.SYS` will be typed on the current cursor position.
+The `title` is visible on the Key Sequences bar and for the `description`.
+You can use the hover help for a menu of choices to choose from.
+In this case, `SYSIBM.SYS` is presented on the current cursor position.
 The behavior of this simple definition is like a clipboard.
-But you can define more items, which are always ready to use.
+But you can define more items, which are readily available in the pop-up menu.

 Note that Zowe TN3270 does not check if the current cursor position is editable.

 ### Start New ISPF Panel

-Another application is to start a new ISPF panel.
-When using `ISPF` environment, chances are you will be using commands such as `START`, `SWAP NEXT`, `P.3.4` and so on.
+Another application of the Key Sequences feature is to start a new ISPF panel.
+When using the `ISPF` environment, one probably will be using commands such as `START`, `SWAP NEXT`, `P.3.4` and so on.
 This `ISPF START` example is extended to use special characters.

 ```
 {